jhashemi/marketads.dataform/docs/MOCK_IMPLEMENTATIONS.md

 ## Limitations

-- Limited to functionality available in BigQuery SQL
+- Limited to functionality available in BigQuery SQL.
+For functionalities not directly available, consider creating UDFs (User-Defined Functions) in BigQuery instead of relying on external JavaScript libraries.
-- Some complex algorithms may need to be reimplemented or approximated
+- Some complex algorithms may need to be reimplemented or approximated using BigQuery SQL.
+- Mock implementations are basic and may not cover all edge cases or functionalities of the original libraries.
+They are intended to provide sufficient functionality for Dataform SQL generation in this project.
-- May not produce identical results to the original libraries in all cases
+- May not produce identical results to the original libraries in all cases, especially for complex logic or edge cases.

+## Database Connector Mock - No Longer Used

+The `dbConnector` mock, which was initially used in `includes/rules/schema_analyzer.js` to simulate database interactions, is no longer used.
+The `schema_analyzer.js` module now leverages Dataform's native capabilities to query BigQuery directly.

+The `includes/bigquery/db_connector.js` file, which was planned to house a real database connector, is therefore no longer needed and was not created.

+Database interactions are now handled directly within Dataform SQLX files and JavaScript code using Dataform's built-in functions and variable substitution, as documented in ADR 002 and `docs/DATAFORM_BEST_PRACTICES.md`.